PositiveSumData/NationalOralHealthDataPortal/Data/CDC_Water_Fluoridation_Reporting_System/README.md

 ## Converted Data Structure

-In the Summer of 2020, reports for each state were dowloaded from MyWatersFluoride and aggregated manually into the file **fluoride_1.csv**, located in this Github repository folder.
+In the Summer of 2020, reports for each state were downloaded from MyWatersFluoride and aggregated manually into the file **fluoride_1.csv**, located in this Github repository folder.
 The same structure was maintained from what was downloaded from the CDC microsite.

 ## Issues & decisions